How to hire your first employee…when you think you can’t afford to!

 And remember, it’s amazing that you’re in business and paying your own way in the world.
 The fact you’re hiring is even more amazing.
 It’s challenging, I know.
 But you’re doing it.
 You’re figuring it out.
 And you’re creating jobs in the economy.
 That’s pretty special.

 Lisa Bean is the founder of Expansion Business School.
 Teaching purpose driven entrepreneurs how to build scalable six figure businesses.
-If you’d like to find out more, hop on the brand new masterclass she just created: 7 Stages to Six Figures.
+If you’d like to delve further into this, sign up for instant access to her incredible free 90 minute webinar: how to build a truly scalable six figure business, using online marketing.